 In 2005, the Oficio de Baianas de Aracajé (the working area of the aracajé vendors) was recognized by Brazil’s Instituto do Patrimônio Histórico e Artistico Nacional (IHPAN) as an Immaterial Patrimony of Brazilian Culture.

-- Salvador da Bahia is a UNESCO World Heritage Site and one of the most picturesque cities in Brazil thanks to a thorough restoration of the old city center.
+- Salvador da Bahia is a UNESCO World Heritage Site and one of the most picturesque cities in Brazil thanks to the thorough restoration of the old city center.

 - Tabuleiro da Casa da Dinha: Largo de Santana in the Rio Vermelho district.
 Tel: (71) 3334-1703.

 - With regard to food safety: I think it’s one of the safest snacks you can eat since the shrimp is dried, the snack is deep-fried, the spicy paste too hot to possibly contain any micro-organism but you could ask for a serving without the salad.
 And it’s always good to buy at food stalls where there is a flow of customers so you know that the food doesn’t lie around for very long.

 - The Baianas de Acarajé Memorial (O Memorial das Baianas de Acarajé) is on Praça da Cruz Caida, downtown Salvador da Bahia (called Pelourinho).